rionaNazareth/Trading-Bot/README.md

 Autonomous intraday paper-trading bot.
 Python + Google Gemini 2.0 Flash + Trading212 demo API, scheduled on GitHub Actions cron, with state persisted as JSON in Git.
 Paper trading only.

-> **Disclaimer**: this is a personal learning project.
-It runs against the Trading212 **demo** environment only.
-It does not place real-money trades.
-Nothing in this repository is investment advice.

 ---

 ## What it does